SW1OPRG-01/0x09-exercises/README.md

 > - _What do the cardinalities (the numbers next to the lines between classes) tell you about how the classes are connected?_
 > - _Write down your thoughts or discuss them with your group._

-Now that we have an UML representation of the `TeleCentral` class, it's time to implement some classes defined in UML.
+Now that we have an UML representation of the TeleCentral system, it's time to implement the classes as defined in the UML and the class descriptions.

 ## Exercise 0x10 — Testing our implementation
 Now it's time to check that everything is working according to spec.
-Implement a program (a `main()` function) and use add the test data to your project (available on Brightspace in a header file `activity-log.h`) to test your classes.
+Implement a program (a `main()` function) and use add the test data to your project (available on Brightspace in a header file `data-log.h`) to test your classes.

 ```cpp
 #include <iostream>